 Ceramics Course Descriptions

 This semester-long class introduces students to fundamental methods of forming clay.
-Students learn the basic techniques for hand-building (pinch pot, slab construction and coil construction), and develop basic techniques for throwing pots on the potter’s wheel.
+Students learn the basic techniques for hand-building (pinch pot, slab construction, and coil construction), and develop essential techniques for throwing pots on the potter’s wheel.
 The class emphasizes craftsmanship, creativity and an appreciation for the elements that are inherent to well-made ceramic art.
 Students learn how to finish their pieces with various types of glaze and decorating techniques.
-They are also encouraged to experiment, to develop personal ideas and to create works of art that solve visual problems.
+They are also encouraged to experiment—to develop personal ideas and to create works of art that solve visual problems.

 Advanced Ceramics (Ceramics 2)

 This course provides an introduction to sophisticated glazing and decoration techniques.
-By exploring new techniques for wheel throwing, students can execute larger and more complex pieces such as a functioning and ergonomically designed teapot.
-Some projects are process driven and lead to the discovery of new three-dimensional forms and more sophisticated ideas.
-Wearable art projects using precious metal clay incorporate skills of formation and design.
-Students engage in critical thinking and writing to improve their understanding of their own work and the work of others, including art encountered on class field trips.
+By exploring new techniques for wheel throwing, students can execute larger scale and more elaborate pieces such as a functioning and ergonomically designed teapot.
+Some projects are process driven and lead to the discovery of new three-dimensional forms and ideas.
+Wearable art projects using precious metal clay incorporate skills of formation and design on a smaller scale.
+Students also engage in critical thinking and writing to improve the understanding of their work and the work of others, including art encountered on class field trips.
 Prerequisite: Ceramics.

 Advanced Ceramics (Ceramics 3)

-This advanced class focuses on exploring various sources of inspiration and then developing individual projects suited to students’ unique tastes and expressive desires.
+This advanced class focuses on exploring various sources of inspiration and then developing individual projects suited to students’ unique tastes and artistic vision.
 Tableware, architectural ornamentation, public art or other dimensional work chosen by students provides the context for self-designed projects.
-The course emphasizes creative interpretation, invention and collaboration.
-Working with the instructor, students may apply any technical process needed to fabricate their work.
-Field trips to artists’ studios enhance students’ knowledge and appreciation of ceramic art.
+The course emphasizes creative interpretation, invention, and collaboration.
+Working with the instructor, students may apply any technical process needed to fabricate their work, which may lead to learning a brand-new skill.
+Field trips to artists’ studios or visiting artists enhance students’ knowledge and appreciation of ceramic art.
 Prerequisite: two previous years of ceramics classes at Flintridge Prep.

 Advanced Ceramics (Ceramics 4)

 Fourth-year ceramics students work independently with the instructor to develop and complete self-directed projects.
 The goal is to produce a conceptually sophisticated, innovative and unified body of work, emphasizing both personal expression and artisanship.
 Students may use all appropriate ceramic techniques and processes.
+Projects, for example, may include multiples in a set, abstract or figurative sculpture, surface design and more.
 Significant creative growth occurs through individual mentoring.
 Prerequisite: Three previous years of ceramics classes at Flintridge Prep.

 Drawing and Painting

-This course emphasizes foundational drawing skills, including observational drawing and drafting techniques.
-The beginning of the course is focused on contour and organizational lines, perspective and value.
-Students then create a toy design drawing and bring that drawing to life by transforming a vinyl toy through various shaping processes.
-Students also explore stencilry by creating and then spray-painting a site-specific stencil design intended to transform the meaning of a specific location on Flintridge Prep’s campus.
-In addition, students study the proportions of the face and body and use those skills to create a “selfie” that expresses their inner and outer selves through the use of color.
+This course emphasizes foundation drawing skills including observational drawing and drafting techniques.
+The beginning of the course is focused on contour, organizational lines, perspective, proportion and value.
+Students also explore stencilry by creating a site-specific stencil design intended to transform the meaning of a campus location.
+In addition, students study the proportions of the face and body, and use those skills to create a “selfie” that expresses their inner and outer selves through the use of color.

 Intermediate students engage a broader exploration of drawing and painting with an emphasis on new materials and how they can be applied to support more sophisticated concepts and aesthetic choices.
-The course also introduces a variety of design disciplines related to drawing and painting, including animation, fashion design and architecture.
-Projects include short stop-motion animations, interactive book designs in pen and ink and explorations of traditional modes of art making.
-Such explorations include painting a symbolic and individually constructed still life, drawing costumed models and drawing the body in motion.
+Projects include a collaborative interactive coloring book, collage abstractions, Album re-designs and explorations of traditional modes of art making such as acrylic and oil paint.

 This advanced course encourages students to develop and work with self-assigned concepts while exploring a range of tools and media.
 Experimental drawing and painting techniques are enhanced by the introduction of non-traditional mediums such as embroidery, dyes and found material.
 The class emphasizes self-direction, meaningful expression and individual portfolio development.
-Students experience the work of both contemporary and historical artists through slide presentations, visiting artist lectures and gallery and museum visits.
+Students experience the work of both contemporary and historical artists through slide presentations, visiting artist lectures, and field trips to galleries and museums.

-AP Studio Art: Drawing is a year-long immersive experience for motivated seniors interesting in developing a body of work for submission to the College Board.
-The course is structured to support and expand on the AP assessment guidelines, including competence in design skills, technique and the development of a thematic body of work.
+This course guides students through AP Studio Art: Drawing, a year-long immersive experience for motivated seniors interesting in developing a body of work for submission to the College Board.
+It is structured to support and expand on the AP assessment guidelines, including competence in design skills, technique and the development of a thematic body of work.
 Class meetings offer opportunities for students to explore historic and contemporary artists and experiment with sophisticated art-making techniques.
 In addition, frequent discussions hone critical skills and help students practice synthesizing input to improve their work.
 The AP experience gives passionate art students a better understanding of the visual arts as a means of personal expression.

 Photography Course Descriptions